 2. Standardize Contact Data at the Point of Entry

 Makes sense?
-Check important data at the point of entry.
+Before cleaning data even needs to happen, check important data at the point of entry.
 This ensures that all information is standardized when it enters your database and will make it easier to catch duplicates.

 Talk with your team about creating a standard operating procedure (SOP).
 Following the SOP will ensure that your team is only allowing quality data in your CRM at the point of entry.